nerudaj/dgm-sdk/README.md

 # Dependencies

- * cmake 3.19 - Newer versions might have some issues with FetchContent
+ * cmake 3.26 - Newer versions might have some issues with FetchContent
- * newest Visual Studio
+ * Up-to-date Visual Studio (C++23 support required)

 All required dependencies (dgm-lib, SFML, TGUI, etc) are automatically downloaded and linked via CMake.